samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ### Ability Check

-An ability check is a [D20 Test](#D20Test) that represents using one of the six abilities—or a specific skill associated with an ability—to overcome a challenge. *See also* chapter 1 (“[D20 Tests](/sources/dnd/phb-2024/playing-the-game#D20Tests)” and “[Proficiency](/sources/dnd/phb-2024/playing-the-game#Proficiency)”).
+An ability check is a [D20 Test](#D20Test) that represents using one of the six abilities—or a specific skill associated with an ability—to overcome a challenge. *See also* chapter 1 ("[D20 Tests](/sources/dnd/phb-2024/playing-the-game#D20Tests)" and "[Proficiency](/sources/dnd/phb-2024/playing-the-game#Proficiency)").

 ---

 ### Ability Score and Modifier

 A creature has six ability scores—Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma—each of which has a corresponding modifier.
-Add the modifier when you make a [D20 Test](#D20Test) with the corresponding ability or when a rule asks you to do so. *See also* chapter 1 (“[The Six Abilities](/sources/dnd/phb-2024/playing-the-game#TheSixAbilities)”).
+Add the modifier when you make a [D20 Test](#D20Test) with the corresponding ability or when a rule asks you to do so. *See also* chapter 1 ("[The Six Abilities](/sources/dnd/phb-2024/playing-the-game#TheSixAbilities)").

 ---

 ### Action

 On your turn, you can take one action.
-Choose which action to take from those below or from the special actions provided by your features. *See also* chapter 1 (“[Actions](/sources/dnd/phb-2024/playing-the-game#Actions)”).
+Choose which action to take from those below or from the special actions provided by your features. *See also* chapter 1 ("[Actions](/sources/dnd/phb-2024/playing-the-game#Actions)").
 These actions are defined elsewhere in this glossary:

 - [Attack](#AttackAction)
 - [Dash](#DashAction)